Escobita/selenium/selenium-core/selenium-website/src/main/rst/00_Note_to-the-reader.rst

 We truly believe you will be similarly excited once you learn how Selenium approaches test automation.
 It's quite different from other tools.
-Whether you are brand new to Selenium, or have been using it for awhile, we believe this documentation will truly help to spread the knowledge around.
+Whether you are brand-new to Selenium, or have been using it for awhile, we believe this documentation will truly help to spread the knowledge around.
 Also, we have aimed to write so that those completely new to test automation will be able to use this document as a stepping stone.
 No doubt, experienced users and "newbies" will benefit from our Selenium User's Guide.

+Please realize that this document is a work in progress.
+There are planned areas we haven't written yet.
+However, we have written the beginning chapters first so newcomers can get started more smoothly.
+We have also already added some valuable information that more experienced users will appreciate.
+This document will be a 'live' document on the SeleniumHQ website where frequent updates will occur as we complete the additional planned documentation.

                     Thanks very much for reading.

+							-- the Selenium Documentation Team